CAFAudit/audit-service/caf-audit-service-container/README.md

 # Audit Web Service Container

 This is a docker container for the [CAF Audit Web Service](https://github.com/CAFAudit/audit-service/tree/develop/caf-audit-service).
 It consists of a Tomcat web server that connects to Elasticsearch.
-It uses the java:8 base image.
+It uses the [openSUSE Tomcat base image](https://github.com/CAFapi/opensuse-tomcat-image).
 [Audit Service Deploy](https://github.com/CAFAudit/audit-service-deploy) can be used to deploy this container on Docker.

 ### Configuration